marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 Bootloader installation
 =======================

-Chapter 10 of the Gentoo Handbook deals with the installation of the bootloader.
+Chapter 10 of the Gentoo Handbook covers the installation of the bootloader.
 I will use grub legacy (i.e. v0.97), since I am quite familiar with it and it will help speed up the process.